 I don’t exactly fit the typical "Dallas Jew" profile because I am not white.
 I am proud of my heritage, but I never thought much about it until I found myself surrounded by people very different than those I grew up with.

-I started working at my synagogue in the summer of 2015, which provided me with a great deal of experience, both good and bad.
+I started working at my synagogue in the summer of 2015, which provided me with a great deal of good and bad experiences.
 I recall one particularly painful experience when a child asked me if I was “covered in mud” because of my skin color.
 After this incident, I wasn’t sure if I wanted to continue teaching.
-Still, something tugged at me, and I decided to continue; I signed a contract to teach fourth-grade Judaica.
+Still, something tugged at me and I decided to continue; I signed a contract to teach fourth-grade Judaica.

 “You grew up Catholic, right?”
-Again, no. Not all Hispanics are Catholic, and I was raised Baptist.
+Again, I'd answer "no." Not all Hispanic people are Catholic; I was raised Baptist.

 All of this was beyond frustrating, and I was convinced I would not teach another year.
 I did not want to endure another year of questions about my conversion, my heritage, and my identity, and I was less than impressed with the lack of diversity included in the curriculum.
 Still, the rabbi persuaded me to give it another chance.

 The moment that truly changed things for me was when I realized that I could write my own lesson plans, so I integrated my upcoming trip to Israel.
 My itinerary included visiting a community center that primarily served the Ethiopian Jewish community, so I taught the class about Operation Solomon, an Israeli military operation that resulted in more than 14,000 Ethiopian Jews being airlifted to Israel in the course of one day in 1991.
 As I was explaining the significance of the mission, one of the students interrupted.

 “Wait, so why should we care about them?”